 To be honest, it’s exactly what it sounds like!
 It’s an alternative to the traditional cooker hood.
 Heat, fumes, steam and smoke produced from cooking are all drawn in, down and out of your kitchen, giving you the breathing room you need to work.
 But here’s the clever bit, and the thing that makes downdraft extractors so popular.
 Instead of being a permanently visible feature in your kitchen, it slots itself away into your kitchen worktop or island.
 Which one you install it in largely depends on your preference, but most people prefer their downdraft extractors in their kitchen islands.

 Here’s how it works.
 Whenever you start cooking, all it takes is the simple brush of a touch-control button.
 A panel will fold back, and your downdraft extractor will glide up from the work surface.
 It draws in all the cooking fumes and other disturbances, funnelling it into the hidden ductwork that leads out of your kitchen.
-Then when you’re done, all you need to do is press the button again, and your downdraft extractor will slide smoothly back into your island, leaving it whole and clear.
+Then when you’re done, at the flick of a switch your extractor retracts smoothly back into your island, allowing you clear line of sight across your kitchen.

 Downdraft extractors combine practicality and convenience with stunning aesthetics, and are finding their place amongst more and more of our kitchens.

 We’ll start with the practicality aspects first.
 Downdraft extractors are beautifully suited to many contemporary kitchens, with their sleek design complementing the multi-functions of modern kitchen islands.
 Being installed close to the hobs means that the downdraft extractor works at maximum effectiveness and efficiency, by catching the steam and fumes before they have a chance to spread round your kitchen.